sbkomurcu/Raspberry-Pi-Action-Camera/README.md

 # Raspberry Pi Action Camera
-Python program for Raspberry Pi to take pictures, images and stream to hdmi output by using GPIO pins.
+Python program for Raspberry Pi to take pictures, images and stream to hdmi output by using GPIO pins and Raspberry Pi camera module.

 # Features